 Do you want to drive direct bookings and build a brand for your vacation rental business?
-MyVR is here to help you build your own vacation rental website.
+Are you unsure your properties even need a website?

 Listing sites are a key pillar of every vacation rental marketing plan - a cost-effective way to reach travelers using infrastructure and brand power few property managers can develop on their own.
 And the fact that the market share of online travel agencies (OTAs) is on the rise means they aren’t going anywhere.